rajeshwarpatlolla/ionic-toast/README.md

     bower install ionic-toast --save

 This will install the latest version released.
+If you wish to install a specific version please use `bower install ionic-toast#<version number>`

 **2)** Give the path of `ionic-toast.bundle.min.js` in your `index.html` file.